KaanGezgin/Patient-Projects/README.md

 # Patient-Projects
 The main purpose of this project is to compile my previous projects that have progressed to a certain extent.
 And it can give me an idea for the game I'm currently designing.
+IF you want specificly one of this projects go to my repository page and look for project.

 First project is Flight Simulation: There's not much to explain in this project, the name says it all :)